 Receiving the correct treatment for stroke quickly is based on accurate diagnosis of the stroke with a rapid neurologic assessment and CT scan.
 Faster diagnosis and subsequent treatment can mean the difference between life and death.
 In most cases, treatment must be provided to patients shortly after a stroke to be effective.

 “Presently patients cannot be treated for their stroke until they get to an emergency room.
-This new mobile stroke treatment unit will bring immediate stroke diagnosis and treatment to patients at their homes, or wherever they’re in need, which will improve their chances of a good recovery,” said Dr. James Conners, medical director of the Mobile Stroke Unit.
+This new mobile stroke treatment unit will bring immediate stroke diagnosis and treatment to patients at their homes, or wherever they’re in need, which will improve their chances of a good recovery,” said James Conners, MD, MS, medical director of the Mobile Stroke Unit.